Digital-Works-2020/devops_tools_analyzer/README.md

    - Company Managed Projects
    - Total Webhooks count
    - Disabled Webhooks Count
+   - 3rd Party Plugin Count
+- From Jira Home, Page, Clicking the URL for Plugin Count redirects to page showing Plugin Information

 ### SCM Tools
 Under this, there is support for Github